CamilaRosas15/Practica1-de-calidad-ROT/README.md

 A community-driven platform that helps students and job seekers track their internship applications, share interview experiences, and discover tech opportunities.

+> **This isn’t a job scraper, or yet another job board.**
+> _Think of it like the Internet Archive — but for job applications._ <br>
+> _Built by job applicants, for job applicants._

+> [!NOTE]
+> We're currently starting with a focus on **tech internship roles in Singapore**, as most of our early users are based there.
+> That said, you're welcome to contribute even if you're applying to roles in other countries or outside of tech.

 ## Why use didtheyghost.me?

 See a job listing (e.g., on LinkedIn), apply for it, and haven’t heard back?
 Use **[didtheyghost.me](https://didtheyghost.me/?utm_source=githubrepob)** to check if others have received replies, interviews, or offers.
 It helps answer burning questions like: